tristanlukens/treelink/README.md

 # treelink

-Why use linkt.ree when you can use markdown?
+Why use linktr.ee when you can use markdown?